-Additionally a new system called iTram, derived from proven technology on buses, which will provide drivers with an in-cab speed alert is currently being tested and we are working with our supplier to fit it on all trams as soon as possible.
+Additionally a new system called iTram, derived from proven technology on buses, which will provide drivers with an in-cab speed alert is currently being tested and will be fitted to all trams.

 Recommendation 6: UK tram operators and owners should, in consultation with appropriate tram manufactures and other European tramways, review existing research and, if necessary, undertake further research to identify means of improving the passenger containment provided by tram windows and doors.